Dorset Heathlands SPD manages development and protects the environment

 - £269 per flat

 The contribution is payable through Section 106 Agreements or Unilateral Undertaking, together with an administration fee of 5% of the total contribution payable on commencement of development.
 The administration payments are subject to a minimum charge of £75 and capped to a limit of £1,000 per contribution type.
-Please complete the Planning Obligation Draft Heads of Terms Form.
+Please refer to the Developer Contributions page for Forms for Section 106 Agreements.

 Maps of Heathlands and 400m buffer zone